About the Contract Negotiations

 The Union’s refusal to follow the merger provisions for a new JCBA has resulted in significant delay.
 Once the Company announced Southern would be merging with Atlas in 2016, the Union would not engage with the Company on negotiations for a new joint CBA.
 Rather the Union declared the parties were at an impasse in bargaining and sought assistance from the National Mediation Board (NMB), even though the parties had only been bargaining for a couple of months and had only discussed a few sections.
 The Company does not believe that the NMB has the authority to decide this matter at this stage, and to date, the NMB has not intervened in the negotiations or related disputes.

 As a result of the Union’s failure to comply with the seniority integration and JCBA negotiation processes that are contractually required, Atlas and Southern have been compelled to file legal proceedings to move the process forward.
-We expect to have the outcomes of these disputes by mid-summer the latest.
 Had these delays not occurred, and had the Union provided the Company with the integrated seniority list when the Company announced it would be merging Southern into Atlas in 2016, our pilots would have a new JCBA by now.
 The reality is that Union leaders do not want the parties to promptly get a new JCBA, but rather they want to delay the process as long as they can in attempt to put increasing pressure on the Company at the bargaining table.

 We are currently engaged in voluntary collective bargaining with the Union and have made progress in a number of areas.
 While significant progress has been made in many sections, it is important to note the Company has requested and is waiting, for the Union to provide us with a comprehensive proposal for pay and benefits for the new JCBA.
 This is critical for the parties to make any meaningful progress in negotiations.